Newborn and Infant Vacuum-Assisted Delivery Injuries

 Any or all of these may occur on account of medical malpractice that happens during a vacuum-assisted delivery.

 There are certain criteria that the delivery has to meet to qualify for a doctor to use vacuum extractors, at least according to the Mayo Clinic.

 The specifics are as follows: the mother’s cervix should be fully dilated, her membranes should already have ruptured, and the baby should be positioned headfirst in the birth canal.
 If all this is true – and if progress on the actual birth – has halted, a vacuum extractor is the only thing that might help in this case.

 It should be noted that vacuum extraction is only allowed in birthing centers and hospitals where a C-section can also be done if that ends up being necessary.

 Vacuum-assisted delivery.
 Source: Wikipedia

-After meeting these basic criteria, the following factors may lead a healthcare professional to suggest vacuum-assisted delivery:
+Assuming that the delivery meets these very specific criteria, a healthcare professional might decide to suggest a vacuum-assisted delivery:

 - The mother is pushing, but labor isn’t progressing

 - The mother has a health concern that leads the doctor to limit her time in labor